International Writers Scene: Jenny Erpenbeck (DE)

 - Jenny Erpenbeck

 For many, the fall of the Berlin Wall in 1989 represented a release for East Germans.
-With his bestseller Kairos, Erpenbeck examines the fall of the Berlin Wall as the collapse of a regime as well as a collapse of a population's sense of identity and belonging.
+With her bestseller Kairos, Erpenbeck examines the fall of the Berlin Wall as the collapse of a regime as well as a collapse of a population's sense of identity and belonging.

 The moment as crumbling time